Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/mgDiagSettingsAll/README.md

-# Module: Orchestration - mgDiagSettings - Enable diagnostic settings for all Management Group Hierarchy
+# Module: Orchestration - mgDiagSettingsAll - Enable diagnostic settings for management groups in the ALZ Management Groups hierarchy

-The Management Groups module deploys a management group hierarchy in a customer's tenant under the `Tenant Root Group`.
+This module acts as an orchestration module that helps enable Diagnostic settings on the management group hierarchy as was defined during the deployment of the Management Group module.
 This is accomplished through a tenant-scoped Azure Resource Manager (ARM) deployment.
-The hierarchy can be modified by editing `managementGroups.bicep`.
-The hierarchy created by the deployment is:
+There are two boolean parameters that should match the options selected during the deployment of Management Group module regarding creation or not of Corp and Online Landing Zones and Confidential Corp and Confidential Online Landing zones.
+It also enables Diagnostic Settings for existing custom child landing zones if those are specified.

+The hierarchy created during Management Group module with the different management groups to be on-boarded to Diagnostic Settings is shown below:

 - Tenant Root Group
   - Top Level Management Group (defined by parameter `parTopLevelManagementGroupPrefix`)